 Send Lauren a message explaining your needs and you will receive a response shortly.
 Have you already emailed Lauren or another tutor?
 If so, you have an account!
 Sign in now

 If you select this option, Wyzant will ask interested tutors to contact you by email if they are able to help.
 A maximum of five different tutors will email you and none of your personal information, including your email address, will be released.

 The University of California, San Diego (Master's)

 I have a BS in Chemistry from UC Irvine and a MS in Chemistry from UC San Diego.

 I have a experience tutoring both high school and college students.
-I have experience teaching high school students in the San Diego Area at High Bluff Academy.
+I have experience teaching high school students in the San Diego Area at High Bluff Academy and at Halstrom Academy.
 I have also TA'ed chemistry courses at UCSD.
 My approach is to help students with trouble areas and then focus on building a strong foundation and improve study and problem solving skills.
 While not all students will go on to study science, math or engineering in college, but I try to instill and explain why learning these subjects in high school actually have applicability to the rest of their life.
 I also try to draw connections between either real world experiences and the material in the text book.
 Especially with students that really hate math and science I try to make the subject more interesting even instilling humor to help them remember complex or difficult topics.

 I enjoy working with students and explaining scientific concepts so that they can succeed in all their educational endeavors.
 I am friendly and patient and work hard to find the best way to explain science and math so that each student I work with can excel!
 While I love spending time with my students my goal is to get them to a point that they don't need me anymore.